System Settings - General

 - Language - Choose a display language for the FL Studio user interface and (most) Image-Line plugins.

-- Note names - Choose the language used to display Note Names in the Piano roll and other places.
+- Note names - Choose the language/convention used to display Note Names in the Piano roll and other places.

 NOTE: These options require an FL Studio restart to take effect.

 - Optimize for - These are pointer-device options.

 - Multi-button mouse - Standard settings when working primarily with a mouse.

 - Pencil - Use when working with knobs and up/down controls on a pencil-based tablet.
 After touch, horizontal position changes target control sensitivity.
 To make course changes stay in the vertical axis of the target control.
 To increase sensitivity click, hold and move to the left or right and then drag vertically.